lindanisaraj/cloud-skills-resume/README.md

 # Cloud Skills Resume

 This project is based on [Resume](https://startbootstrap.com/theme/resume/), a resume and CV theme for [Bootstrap](https://getbootstrap.com/) created by [Start Bootstrap](https://startbootstrap.com/).
 This theme features a fixed sidebar with content sections to build a simple, yet elegant resume.
+Learning something new.

 ## Download and Installation
 - [Fork the repository](https://github.com/757colorcoded/cloud-skills-resume/fork)